Reconnected Live

-Reconnected Live is a live album by UK synthpop duo Yazoo, also known in North America as Yaz.
+Reconnected Live is a live album by UK synth-pop duo Yazoo, also known in North America as Yaz.
 It was released by Mute Records on 27 September 2010 in the UK and the following day in the United States.
 It was released in several formats: a standard 2-CD set, a limited edition 2-CD deluxe edition containing a 32-page hardback book, and as a digital download.
 Reconnected Live was produced by Yazoo, recorded by Martin Hildred and mixed by Vince Clarke and Dave Loudoun.